ethanmckean/drupal-transfer/README.md

 ### Misc
 `remove_google_redirect.ahk`
-- Removes google redirect from links using [AHK](https://github.com/AutoHotkey/AutoHotkey)
+- Removes google redirect from links using [AHK](https://github.com/AutoHotkey/AutoHotkey) `remove_site_url.ahk`
+- Removes domain from source (useful for when copying + pasting).
+Technically it could implement a YAML [parser](https://github.com/HotKeyIt/Yaml) but the overhead would be unnecessary so for now just modify `[DOMAIN HERE]` to the intended domain to remove.

 ## TODO
 - [ ] ~~Add command line options (and/or args)~~